Skip to main content

 Get Pine Script

-Get Pine Script follows the template approach - you choose from pre-built strategy templates and customize them through dropdown menus and checkboxes.
+Get Pine Script goes the template route — pick a pre-built strategy, customize via dropdowns and checkboxes.

 Pros: